 86.0 Highways:

 Footways by War memorial.
-Following no response from TFB asking why the work request was cancelled.
+Following no response from TfB asking why the work request was cancelled.
 Cllr Chilvers offered to follow up.

 Winslow Cycleway – Members are advised that work is ongoing and that updates have been received from Mr Roberts – project manager.
 When the work started we were assured that all ground would be re-instated.
 In email on 22nd Dec, the contractor stated they will add daffodil bulbs as a good will gesture.
 This should not be a good will gesture as there were bulbs planted before the work started.